riceball1/thinkful/capstone1/README.md

 #Use Case

 Users are able to query twitter with a keyword and return results based on a limited number of tweets.
 The tweets will be displayed in a list, and a translate tool box will appear above the tweets list.
 Users can choose a language and it will translate the tweets into the selected language.
-Individual tweets can be tweeted out using a tweet button.
+Individual tweets can be tweeted out using a tweet button that opens a twitter modal that allows user to edit the text.
+Users also will be able to toggle between the original language and translated language of the individual tweets.

 #Demo Page ###http://www.danafng.com/thinkful/capstone1/